 The lender will typically want you to retain 10 to 30 percent of your equity after the loan.
 Another way of looking at this is that you can’t borrow more than 70 percent to 90 percent of your home’s value with your first mortgage and home equity loan combined.

 Say you want to borrow $30,000 and your lender requires you to keep 20 percent of your equity.
 If your first mortgage balance is $250,000, your home will need to be worth at least $350,000.
 Your first mortgage combined with your home equity loan will total $280,000, or 80 percent of $350,000.

 Home equity loans typically have a fixed interest rate, giving borrowers predictable monthly payments.
 Home equity lines of credit, by comparison, often have a variable interest rate.
 The variable rate may be lower at the beginning, but in the long run, your monthly payments and your total borrowing costs will be unpredictable.
 They could go up significantly under economic conditions that push interest rates higher.

-Pro #2: Home equity loans have low monthly payments.
+Pro #2: Home equity loans have low, predictable monthly payments.

 10-year home equity loan

 - Monthly payment: $333

 30-year home equity loan